How To Face Your Bigger Social Fears Gradually

 Partial progress is an accomplishment too

-It's also important to give yourself credit even for partial progress towards a facing a fear.
-For example, you may go out to a party and not be able to talk to anyone for three outings in a row.
+It's also important to give yourself credit even for partial progress toward facing a fear.
+For example, you may go out to several parties and not be able to talk to anyone for three outings in a row.
 However, on the first night you were only 40% of the way there.
 On the second night you were 70% close to doing it.
-And on the final evening you were 90% of the way there.
+And on the final evening you were at 90%.
 Maybe on the fourth night you can finally do it, and it wouldn't have been possible without those other three parties you attended, which may have appeared to be failures if you only looked at them in more simplistic "Either I talked to someone or I didn't" terms.

 Reward and congratulate yourself every step of the way